-Although the first participants were admitted to the Amity RighTurn program in November 1990, programming was somewhat limited until the portable classrooms were opened in January Prior to the opening, classrooms and the chapel were 1991. used for seminars, group sessions and other group activities.
+Although the first participants were admitted to the Amity RighTurn program in November 1990, programming was somewhat limited until the portable classrooms were opened in January Prior to the opening, classrooms and the chapel were group sessions and other group seminars, used activities.
 By January, participants were spending an average of 10 hours a week in the program.
-At that time, an they attended three seminars and participated in two groups each week.
-By February 1991 individual treatment assessments had been completed.
-Programming is varied--it sessions, individual consists of group counseling, seminars, intensive workshops and video replay.
-In addition, urine testing is a part of the program.
-The testing is conducted weekly by custody staff on a random basis.
+At that time, they attended three seminars and participated in two groups 1991 February treatment individual By Programming is varied--it assessments had been completed. counseling, group sessions, individual consists of seminars, intensive workshops and video replay.
+In addition, urine testing is a part of the program. testing is conducted weekly by custody staff on a random basis.